scotm/scottish-government-ebooks/README.md

 2. To get a copy of the Scottish Government ebooks database in CSV format, issue the following command.

-   1. scrapy crawl list_books -t csv -o output.csv
+   1. scrapy crawl books_list -t csv -o output.csv

 Patches welcome.